Chapter 3 - Is it grilled, or BBQ’d?

 You don’t need a smoker or a pit to do BBQ, you can do low and slow on your grill.
 This isn’t something you can really do well on a gas grill, as they’re truly designed for fast cooking over direct heat and then there’s the biggest drawback of gas grills….
 Propane does not deliver any flavor!
 And running out of gas in the middle of a four-hour job would not only be a bummer, but cost prohibitive.
 Forget the gas, this is a job for a charcoal grill setup and some wood chips!

 Going low and slow is easy.
 For this style of cooking, you’re going to use what’s called the “Snake Method” for the coals.
-Ideally suited for a Weber kettle or circular grill set-up, what you want to do is put a semi-circle of briquettes about four briquettes deep and four briquettes high around the inside edge of the grill.
+Ideally suited for a Weber kettle or circular grill set-up, what you want to do is put a semi-circle of briquettes at least two briquettes across around the inside edge of the grill.
 Do NOT connect the starting and finish points (head and tail), we‘re building a snake, not a circle.
 You can also do this with square or rectangular grills, just line the outside walls with your briquettes and remember - DO NOT connect the head and the tail.
 After making your ‘snake’ put about 15 briquettes in your charcoal chimney and light.
 When you see that orange glow, add them to one end of the snake.
-This is also a great time to add wood chips that have been soaked for 30 minutes or wood pellets, dropping them in spots along your ‘snake’ lined coals.
+This is also a great time to add wood chunks, dropping them in spots along your ‘snake’ lined coals.
 Put on your cooking grate and place your meats in the center of the grill, there shouldn‘t be any coals underneath it.
 There you go, indirect heat and the grill’s lid is going to do the work for you.
-Put the lid on and keep it on, only take it off to turn your brisket or whatever you decided to BBQ about half way through the recommended cooking time for example.
+Put the lid on and keep it on, only take it off to turn your ribs or whatever you decided to smoke about half way through the recommended cooking time for example.
 Don’t lift the lid to check it after just 30 minutes, don’t lift the lid just to get a better whiff of what’s cooking, you’ll release all the low and slow heat the lid has built up to put that great smokiness into the meat.
+What you are smoking and how long a cook you need will determine the height and depth of your snake.
+Pictured, is a standard 2x1 snake (two briquettes, one layer).
+Without the wood chunks, that snake setup typically gives you cook time of about six hours at 225 degrees.
+Putting another layer of briquettes on top will extend your cook time, but it will also increase the temperature.
+Each grill is different, learning the best build for your snake will come with experience.
+I like to use an aluminum pan filled with water along with the snake, it helps maintain a steady temperature and keeps the meat moist, the result is a better smoke flavor on the meat.

 I’ll tease you with a couple BBQ recipes here, but you’ll find many more to your liking in the meat chapters.